ericafk0001/js-scientific-calculator/README.md

 # Javascript Scientific Calculator

 A simple yet powerful calculator built with JavaScript.
 It supports basic operations as well as scientific functions, and includes a dark mode toggle.
-Uses bootstrap for a responsive, mobile friendly design :p
+Uses Bootstrap for a responsive, mobile friendly design :p

 ## Features